Rurutia1027/GrafanaAuthZ-Java/README.md

 # Cloud-Native RBAC & Authorization Framework

 ## Overview
-This project focuses on designing a cloud-native authorization system inspired by Grafana's (version >= 12.0) RBAC model.
+This project focuses on designing a cloud-native authorization system inspired by Grafana's (versio >= 12.0) RBAC model.
 The main goal is to enable fine-grained access control for APIs, resources, and services, using a Java Spring ecosystem.
 It is intended as a foundation for building multi-tenant, secure, and cloud-compatible applications.

 ---

 ## Objectives
 ### Role-Based Access Control (RBAC)
 - Define roles and permissions for system users and service accounts.
 - Map roles to resources and allowed actions at a granular level (create, read, update, delete, etc.).
 - Support hierarchical roles and inheritance where needed.

 ### Authorization Mechanism
 - Centralize authentication and authorization logic.
 - Enforce policy decisions consistently across services.
 - Integrate with Spring Security for web endpoints and API gateway enforcement.

-### Token Managment
+### Token Management
 - Use tokens for user and service account authentication.
-- Support long-lived and short-lived tokens for different scenarios.
+- Support long-lived and short-lived tokens for different scenaros.
 - Enable token revocation, rotation, and auditing.
 - Ensure compatibility with cloud-native, identity providers if needed.

 ### API-Level Role Enforcement
-- Apply role-based permissions directly on API endpoints.
+- Apply role-based permissions directly on API endpoints
 - Differentiate between resource types (dashboards, folders, data sources, etc.).
 - Enable per-organization and per-user scoping of API operations.
 - Provide audit logs and visibility for token usage and access patterns.